Asthma Exacerbations Model¶

 How do we obtain \(\alpha\)?
 We again assume that the mean value has the same form as in a Poisson regression, with the following formula:

-\(\lambda_C\): the average number of exacerbations in a given year
+\(\lambda_C\): the average number of exacerbations in a given time interval

 \(c_i\): relative time spent in control level \(i\)